Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 a.
 Why It’s Special

-Koh Kradan in Trang Province has no villages or roads – just park rangers and resorts on an island where the main beach was crowned world’s best in 2023.
+Koh Kradan has no villages or roads.
+Just park rangers and resorts on an island where the main beach was crowned world’s best in 2023.

-Powdery white sand meets crystal-clear water with vibrant coral reefs just 50 meters from shore, while nights reveal the Milky Way and bioluminescent plankton.
+White powder sand meets crystal-clear water, with vibrant coral reefs just 50 meters from shore.
+At night, you’ll see the Milky Way and glowing plankton.

 b.
 Best Things to Do

-- Snorkel the House Reef – Wade in from Paradise Beach to find coral gardens teeming with fish
+- Snorkel the House Reef – Wade in from Paradise Beach to find coral gardens full of fish

-- Watch Sunrise and Sunset – East beach sunrise with coffee, then hike 10 minutes to Sunset Beach
+- Catch Sunrise and Sunset – East beach sunrise with coffee, then hike 10 minutes to Sunset Beach

 - Trek to Secret Beaches – Jungle trail (20-30 minutes) to west-side coves where you’ll be alone

-- Star Gaze on the Beach – Moonless nights reveal the Milky Way and blue bioluminescent sparks
+- Star Gaze on the Beach – Moonless nights reveal the Milky Way and blue glowing sparks in the water

 c.
 Best Time to Visit

-November to April is the main travel season, with December to March offering world-class snorkeling and calm, glass-like seas.
-May to October sees rougher conditions and reduced services during the low season.
+December to March for world-class snorkeling in calm, glass-like seas.
+May to October brings rough conditions and reduced services.

 d.
 Nearby Islands You Can Visit

-Koh Rok (1 hour south-east) offers Thailand’s best snorkeling but requires a dedicated day trip.
+Koh Rok (1 hour southeast) offers Thailand’s best snorkeling but needs a dedicated day trip.

 e.
 How to Get There